Nuitka/Nuitka/README.rst

 .. [#] Download MinGW64 from here http://mingw-w64.org/ and choose 64 or 32
        bits matching your Python.
 Use both MinGW64 and 64 bits Python if you have the choice of which Python to use.
+Install it to "C:\MinGW64" or "\MinGW64" (same disk root) to find it automatically.

 .. [#] Download for free from
        http://www.visualstudio.com/en-us/downloads/download-visual-studio-vs.aspx